Make Fun Of Life!

 Cell phones spook ghosts.
 According to an expert in England, mobile phones are making ghosts disappear.
 Tony Cornell, of the Society for Psychical Research, told the British “Sunday Express” newspaper that reports of ghost sightings had begun to decline when mobile phones were first introduced.
 “Ghost sightings have remained consistent for centuries,” said Cornell, of Cambridge in Eastern England.
 “But with the introduction of mobile phones fifteen years ago, ghost sightings began to decline to the point where now we are receiving none.”
 Apparently, paranormal events, which some scientists put down to unusual electrical activity, could be drowned out by the electronic noise produced by phone calls and text messages.

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Telephones” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Telephones Gathered By David Hugh Beaumont.

 Curby: Why would ghosts not want to lie?